-Last Updated on May 5, 2022 by Letícia Melo
+Last Updated on May 3, 2023 by Maryam Siddiqui

 In the middle of the Atlantic Ocean, Madeira Island is a Portuguese jewel.
 With a pleasant climate, fascinating natural landscapes, and some of the lowest prices in Europe, living in Madeira is an object of desire for many foreigners.

-Portugal has long been known for its above-average hospitality but is now becoming home to retired expats, families, and investors.
-In today’s article, we’ll tell you all about living in Madeira, the cost of living, better neighborhoods, and much more.
+Portugal has long been known for its excellent hospitality, but now, it’s also home to retired expats, families, and investors.
+In this article, we’ll tell you all about living in Madeira, the cost of living, the best neighborhoods, and much more.
 Follow the text to the end!

 Living in Madeira: day by day

-Have you ever thought about living on a tropical island with the security of Europe, below-average prices, and a relaxed pace of life?
-No, it’s not a dream, it’s Madeira Island!
+Have you ever thought about living on a tropical island with the security of Europe, affordable prices, and a relaxed pace of life?
+No, it’s not a dream; it’s Madeira Island!

-This little Portuguese paradise is 1077 km (669 mi) off the mainland coast, in the middle of the Atlantic.
-Home to Cristiano Ronaldo, the island has received increasing recognition from the world in recent years as a luxury destination.
+This little Portuguese paradise is 1077 km (669 miles) off the mainland coast, in the middle of the Atlantic.
+Home to Cristiano Ronaldo, the island has received increasing worldwide recognition in recent years as a luxury destination.

-Living in Madeira is like living a green dream of peace and calm, without losing the comforts of modern life.
-The Portuguese are friendly, the expat community grows every day, especially British.
-And the days go by in pleasant temperatures with outdoor meals.
+Living in Madeira is quite like living a dream of peace, nature, and calmness – without losing the comforts of modern life.
+The Portuguese are friendly; the expat community grows daily, especially the British.
+And the days go by in pleasant temperatures with delectable outdoor meals.

 Who lives on Madeira Island?

-As the largest island in the Madeira archipelago, the island of Madeira has around 245,000 inhabitants in 2021.
+As the largest island in the Madeira archipelago, the island of Madeira has around 250,769 inhabitants.
 Of these, 105,000 live in the capital, the city of Funchal.

-In Madeira, 69.8% of the population is of working age and 3.7% is formed by foreigners with legal status of residence.
+In Madeira, 67.3% of the population is of working age, and foreigners form 3.7% with legal residence status.
 However, in reality, this number tends to be much higher than on paper.

 Why are expats moving to Madeira?